 My insurance changed quickly and I was able to find a family practitioner that delivered babies and would treat families as we grew.
 It was the perfect fit for me because I wanted to feel like our doctor was part of our family and he does!
 I really feel like I have the best doctor in the world!
 He is supportive of my natural labor, which is rare in western culture here in Utah, and he is a trained doctor with lots of experience and that makes me feel good as well.
 I always thought I would want a female doctor but I found him and he is the right fit for me.

 So don’t be afraid to test out a few.
 If you schedule in advance you can interview doctors for a couple of minutes and see if they jive with you and your approach to pregnancy and child birth.
 You may find that you need someone more gentle or someone more firm.
 And don’t forget that they are working for you!
 If you are not happy with your service feel free to try someone new!

 3. Get your ZZZZZZ’s

-I cannot emphasize enought how important it is to get your sleep while your are pregnant but especially during your first trimester.
+I cannot emphasize enough how important it is to get your sleep while your are pregnant but especially during your first trimester.
 I am a “night sickness” gal more than a morning sickness gal and if I don’t go to sleep early enough it really effects my health and sanity.
 This can take some getting use to so enlist your partner in helping to remind you or even set a timer to remind yourself.
 I’ve never had to go this far because the overwhelming nausea has always been enough of an alarm for me.

 4. Learn how to battle nausea